We've compiled a list of frequently asked questions and provided brief answers to help you get to your information quickly.

 Are the guest users treated as internal users for licensing?

-No. Guest users added for B2B collaboration in the Azure Active Directory won't be considered as internal users, and will require logins.
+No. Guest users added for B2B collaboration in Microsoft Entra won't be considered as internal users, and will require logins.
 For more information about Power Pages licensing model, go to the Licensing Guide section Per login model.

 Dataverse environment lifecycle